How Contract Staffing Works? A Step-by-Step Guide

 5. Look for internal recruits

 This requires no tool, just a great network within your company that you can tap into to get the recruits you want.
-Hiring internally ensures that the cost of hiring remains low, you must pick from a smaller pool of well-trained talent and the morale of the hired employees continue to increase.
+Hiring internally ensures that the cost of hiring remains low, you must pick from a smaller pool of well-trained talent, and the morale of the hired employees continues to increase.

 6. Use a dedicated spreadsheet